World Language Credit by Proficiency

 Step 1: Register

 Please register below for the World Language Biliteracy Testing.
-You will receive confirmation of registration via the email you register with at least two weeks prior to test date.
+You will receive additional registration information (e.g., testing room number) approximately 1-2 weeks prior to the test date.
 In order to earn credit, students must write in, speak in, read in, AND listen in the language in which they are being tested.